Deep Dimension Reduction for Supervised Representation Learning: Numerical experiments

-\textbf{Classification.} We benchmark the classification performance of DDR using MNIST \citep{mnist}, FashionMNIST \citep{fashion_mnist}, and CIFAR-10 \citep{krizhevsky2009learning} datasets against the existing methods including { neural networks (NN) with cross entropy (CN) loss as the last layer, denoted as NN+CN, and distance correlation autoencoder (dCorAE) \citep{wang2018distance}.
-With NN+CN, we use the feature extractor by dropping the last layer for the CN loss of the NN trained for classification as networks.
-Note that, for both DDR and NN+CN, we use the same networks to learn representations. }
+\textbf{Classification \uppercase\expandafter{\romannumeral1}.} {We benchmark the classification performance of DDR using MNIST \citep{mnist}, FashionMNIST \citep{fashion_mnist}, CIFAR-10, and CIFAR-100 \citep{krizhevsky2009learning} datasets against some existing methods, including neural networks (NN) with cross entropy (CN) loss as the last layer, denoted as CNN, and distance correlation autoencoder (dCorAE) \citep{wang2018distance}.
+With CNN, we use the feature extractor by dropping the last layer for the CN loss of the NN trained for classification as networks.
+Note that, for both DDR and CNN, we apply the same networks to learn representations. }

-The MNIST and FashionMNIST datasets consist of 60k and 10k grayscale images with $28\times 28$ pixels for training and testing, respectively, the CIFAR-10 dataset contains 50k and 10k colored images with $32\times 32$ pixels for training and testing, respectively. { The representer network $ R_{\vtheta}$ contains 20 layers for MNIST data and 100 layers for CIFAR-10 data.
-We further combine DDR with the CN loss, denoted as DDR+CN, by applying the transfer learning technique on CIFAR-10 \citep{krizhevsky2009learning}.
-The pretrained WideResnet-101 model \citep{zagoruyko2016wide} on the Imagenet dataset with Spinal FC \citep{kabir2020spinalnet} is chosen for $R_{\vtheta}$.
-The discriminator network $D_{\vphi}$ is a 4-layer network.
-The architecture of $R_{\vtheta}$ and most hyperparameters are shared across all four methods - DDR, NN, DDR+CN and dCorAE~\citep{wang2018distance}.
-Finally, we use the $k$-nearest neighbor ($k=5$) classifier on the learned features for all methods.
+{The MNIST and FashionMNIST datasets consist of $60k$ and $10k$ grayscale images with $28\times 28$ pixels for training and testing, respectively, while the CIFAR-10 and CIFAR-100 datasets contain $50k$ and $10k$ colored images with $32\times 32$ pixels for training and testing, respectively.} { The representer network $ R_{\vtheta}$ contains 20 layers for MNIST data and 100 layers for CIFAR-10 data.

+{To fully utilize computational resources and improve classification accuracy, we further combine DDR with the CN loss, denoted as DDR+CN, by applying the transfer learning technique \citep{torrey2010transfer, pan2009survey, tan2018survey} on CIFAR-10 and CIFAR-100.
+Data structures for both CIFAR-10 and ImageNet are the same (with three channels), which makes the use of transfer learning straightforward by leveraging the pretrained model of ImageNet.
+The pretrained WideResnet-101 model \citep{zagoruyko2016wide} on the ImageNet dataset with Spinal FC \citep{kabir2020spinalnet} is chosen for $R_{\vtheta}$.
+In our experiments for transfer learning, we first train the WideResnet model on ImageNet.
+We then use the parameters of the pretrained neural network as the initialization parameters to train CIFAR-10.
+In contrast to transfer learning, the initialization parameters of learning from scratch are random.} The discriminator network $D_{\vphi}$ is a 4-layer network.
+The architecture of $R_{\vtheta}$ and most hyperparameters are shared across all four methods - DDR, {CNN}, DDR+CN and dCorAE~\citep{wang2018distance}.} Finally, we use the $k$-nearest neighbor ($k=5$) classifier on the learned features for all methods.